ETHiopiaPopUpCityWeb/landing/public/report.md

 ETHiopia showed us that **Africa doesn’t need permission to innovate.** We’re already doing it.

 The ETHiopia working team consisted of many exceptional leaders from across the ecosystem.
 Stay connected with the team!
-Mearaf from Xerxis, Diane & Simon from BAM, Pablo & Koko from the African Onchain Collective, Manon from the mu,
+Mearaf from Xerxis, Diane & Simon from BAM, Pablo & Koko from the African Onchain Collective, and Manon from the mu.
+With many commited contributors who made working towards ETHiopia feel possible, shoutout to Solomon, Samia, Nana, Akosua, Nardos, Dawit, Keziah, Sun and Santiago, we appreciate you!

 Liked any of the designs?
 Contact Wanjiku

 Liked any of the photos?
 Contact Fidesio from HustleYangu

 ---